 The program includes weekly consultation with a board-certified child psychiatrist and individual, group and family therapy with a licensed clinician.
 Each patient also participates in recreational therapy to help them establish effective coping skills they may utilize in their home environment.
-Passages also includes pet therapy and relaxation therapy to incorporate recreation into the recovery process.

-Adolescents in Passages attend school at the Village Academy, where certified teachers meet each patient at their learning level to help them improve functionality and performance at school.
+Adolescents in Transformations attend school at the Village Academy, where certified teachers meet each patient at their learning level to help them improve functionality and performance at school.
 The principal is involved in team meetings for every student to make sure the educational component of their care shares the same goals as their treatment plan.
 The Village Academy is an individualized education program.

 Four Phases of Recovery